 In the first term of each year Shokoku students and teachers now visit GSNS and take part in New Zealand classes and learn a little English.
 Although rather young for a full homestay, part of the Gifu experiment is for the students to join their GSNS buddy’s family to see what children do after school (sport, ballet, library etc.), have an evening meal (they wanted lamb) and generally get a kiwi lifestyle snapshot.

 During these visits the senior teacher from Shotoku attends many GSNS classes and takes some demonstration lessons, introducing children to Japanese words and phrases and even teaches the whole school lessons such as the traditional ‘Bon’ dance.

-Groups of George Street Normal School children, parents and teachers visited Gifu in 2009, 2015 and 2016.
-Please contact Mrs Stanton if your child is interested in joining the next visiting group.
+Groups of George Street Normal School children, parents and teachers visited Gifu in 2009, 2015 and 2016 however this has not occured in recent years due to Covid.

 Benefits and outcomes from sister school relationships

 The school links internationalisation with its strong reputation for leadership in character education.
 The benefits of inter-cultural understanding, attitudes and skills developed in the GSNS children are all part of the package focusing on what the 21st Century person will need to succeed in an interconnected world.